 Orchid Bee Collecting Fragrances.
-This green orchid bee is known to have this peculiar habit of collecting fragrances to attract females.
+A shiny metallic green orchid bee is known for a peculiar habit of collecting fragrances with long tongue.

 The orchid bees are all members of the family Apidae, and the tribe Euglossini.
 They are the size of a honey bee but are brightly colored with a metallic sheen.
 They have a long tongue, (proboscis)